 What is Spark?

-Design Council Spark is a package of support and funding designed to help people turn their ideas into commercially successful products.
+Design Council Spark is a package programme of support and funding designed to help people turn their ideas into commercially successful products.
 Spark is looking for brilliant product ideas, preferably at sketch, prototype or planning stage.

 Who is Spark for?